 “Why pH Matters!”

-A gardening soil, or anything for that matter, with a pH of 7 is considered neutral and everything below 7 is Acidic and above 7 is alkaline.
+Anything (water, soil, coffee, …) with a pH of 7 is considered neutral and everything below 7 is Acidic and above 7 is alkaline.
 Pure water has a pH of 7 and is considered neutral.
 Simply speaking there are no units associated to a pH of 0 or 14, just know that a pH below 7 is acidic and above 7 is alkaline.

-As you can see the optimal range of gardening soil is 6.0 – 7.2 which is a very thin slice of the pH chart above.
-Don’t be fooled, this is a wide range!
+The optimal range of gardening soil is 6.0 – 7.2 which is a very thin slice of the pH chart above.
 To put this in perspective, each number is a factor of 10 over the next or previous number.
 For instance 5 is ten times more acidic than 6 or 4, while 7 is a thousand (10 x 10 x 10) more alkaline than 4.

 Gardening soils in areas with high annual average rain fall normally have high acidic soils.
 Most all alkaline gardening soils are in arid areas that have very low average annual rain fall.
 Most soils in the state of Georgia have a very low pH while soils in Colorado have a high pH.

-Do you see anything obvious?
 The red lines intersect the chart through the thickest combined part of the absorption bands.
-When the gardening soil pH gets lower than 6 notice that potassium, sulfur, calcium and magnesium absorption drops.
+When the gardening soil pH gets lower than 6 potassium, sulfur, calcium and magnesium absorption drops.
 When the pH gets above 7.2 you can see iron, manganese, and boron absorption drops.
 Again, the importance of soil pH is critical to the gardening soil for maximum growing results!